arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 **Leaseholder** - A node that holds a lease on a particular piece of data.
 The leaseholder is the only node that can modify the data. \
+**Gateway** - The node that receives a query, and is responsible for executing it on the cluster. \
 **Data Warehouse (DWH)** - A system used for storing and reporting data for analysis and business intelligence purposes.
 Data warehouses typically involve long-running queries on much larger data sets than typical OLTP systems.
 Data warehouse queries